 More specifically, PCMA began planning for digital events in 2009 and then live-streamed just six sessions the following year.
 Today in 2018, at its most recent conference, PCMA live-streamed 19 sessions, 63 interviews, four virtual happy hours, and two lunch-hour tech-focused spots – plus it captured a ton more for people to review on-demand.
 That’s an impressive scope of online activity, but it’s important to note that it’s the culmination of a nearly decade-long process.

 If you’d like to start adding live-streaming and other virtual features to your own annual events and conferences, please click here to contact us for a no-obligation consultation.
 Feel free to download a copy of our tips and tricks whilst you’re here!

 Interactive Webcasting.
 Web Conferencing.
 Video Production.
+Video Hosting.
 Event Apps.
 Audience Response Systems.
+Live Polling.
+Live Captioning.
+Transcription.
+Audience Tracking.
 Custom Integration.
 Hybrid Events.
 Live Streaming.
 Facebook Live.
 YouTube Live.
 Private Streaming.
 Pay Per View.
+Pay Per Subscription.
 And more.